Call For a Free Estimate

 It’s equally important to glue the panels directly to walls and floors with the correct foam-rated adhesive, so they are not damaged during installation.
 Joints must be taped over, and the slightest gaps at edges filled with spray foam.

 Once your basement is comprehensively insulated, you can go ahead and install studs for your decorative paneling If you believe in belts-and-braces, you could add mold-resistant drywall.

 Rigid foam creates a thermal break that’s impenetrable.
 You’ll find the same material in those handy coolers that keep your cans chilled without dripping condensation.
 Toilet tanks lined with rigid foam follow the same principles.

 When you apply this approach to your basement insulation, you create a similar barrier.
 In winter the room stays warm.
 In summer there’s no humidity, or mold caused by the different temperature outside.

 The extra price you pay up-front for this should provide a healthier environment for many years to come, and allow you to enjoy the extra living space that a dry and mold free basement provides.

 Have questions about mold or moisture problems in your home?
+Nusite Waterproofing has been waterproofing and renovating basements for over 30 years in Toronto.
+We offer free, in-home estimates and inspections.
 Feel free to contact us here, we’re happy to answer any questions you have.